libp2p/specs/connections/README.md

 First, the peers both send the multistream protocol id to establish that they'll use multistream-select to negotiate protocols for the connection upgrade.

-Next, the Dialer proposes the [TLS protocol](../tls/tls.md) for encryption, but the Listener rejects the proposal as they don't support TLS.
+Next, the Initiator proposes the [TLS protocol](../tls/tls.md) for encryption, but the Responder rejects the proposal as they don't support TLS.

-The Dialer then proposes the [SECIO protocol](../secio), which is supported by the Listener.
+The Initiator then proposes the [SECIO protocol](../secio), which is supported by the Responder.
 The Listener echoes back the protocol id for SECIO to indicate agreement.

 At this point the SECIO protocol takes over, and the peers exchange the SECIO